Files

 value mapping Information on the file part with key/values:

-string or null The hexadecimal encoded value of MD5 message-digest (as defined in RFC 1321) of the data ifstate
+statestring Either "pending" or "complete"sizeint or null The size of the part (in bytes) ifstateis "complete".
+Null otherwisemd5string or null The hexadecimal encoded value of MD5 message-digest (as defined in RFC 1321) of the data ifstateis "complete".
+Null otherwise

 The following field (included by default) is only available if the object is in the "closed" state: